deta/cloud-docs/docs/Lib.md

 ## Instantiating & Using a Deta Base
 With Deta, Bases are created for you automatically when you start using them.

-To use a Base, simply "instantiate" it in your code, providing it with a required name.
+To use a Base, simply "instantiate" it in your code, providing it with a required `name`.

 Names for Bases must be unique within the scope of a project.